Time to ‘Spring Ahead’

-Planning to call mom in Rio, or ready to schedule a conference call with a client in São Paulo?
-Here’s everything you need to know about DST.
+Calling mom in Rio, or a conference call in São Paulo?
+Here’s everything you need to know about DST in 2025.

 Time to ‘spring ahead’.
 Because if you don’t change your clocks, you might be late.
 Which almost never happens in Brazil.